goliatone/go-cms/docs/CMS_ENTITIES.md

 1. Use hierarchy to reflect site structure
 2. Keep paths short and meaningful
 3. Use page types for special behaviors
-4. Leverage page attributes for flexibility
+4. Use `page_attributes` for page-specific settings not covered by other fields.
 5. Plan for URL changes (redirects)
 6. **Create locale specific paths in `page_translations`**
 7. **Maintain consistent hierarchy across locales**

 ### Widget Strategy
-1. Use visibility rules to reduce clutter
+1. Use visibility rules to control widget display based on page, user role, or other conditions.
 2. Group related widgets in areas
 3. Consider performance (cache widget output)
 4. Make widgets responsive
 5. Test visibility rules thoroughly
 6. **Separate `settings` from `translatable_settings`**
-7. **Consider locale specific visibility rules**
+7. **Apply visibility rules strategically for multilingual sites**.
+Since rules are not translatable, create separate widget instances per locale if different visibility is required, and use path-based rules to target them.

 ### Performance Considerations
 1. Lazy load blocks below the fold